kersteen/SwagLabs/README.md

 Login Functionality: Verified user authentication for valid credentials.

-Add Products to Cart : Automated the process of adding random products to the cart, validating the number of selected items.
+Add Products to Cart : Automated the process of adding  products to the cart, validating the number of selected items.

 Cart Management : Tested cart functionality, and ensuring the prices.